dandevri/website/posts/guides/public-speaking.md

 ## Preparing a talk
 There are two aspects to preparing a talk: the content and the presentation.
 First think about what you want to say not how to present the material.

+Hot topics are usually not that good subjects.
+Hop topics will mean many people will talk about them.
+Convert a popular blog posts you've written to a talk.
+You can also test out ideas in blog posts.

+Keep a list and note down al of your ideas with resources.

 How you prepare is very personal, this is just what works for me.

 > What is something only you can talk about?

 Creating and giving a talk is a massive commitment and time investment.
 Not to mention the research, content preparation and traveling time.

+Rehearse out loud.
+Just by hearing your words you get to know the flow of the talk.
+Start a timer and deliver your presentation to no one.
+If you don't have the time at least rehearse the first couple of slides.
+This will be awkward at first but record yourself giving the talk, either with a smartphone or just pop open quicktime and record the screen and audio.

+Then rehearse with a couple of friends or co-workers.

 People will forget most things you've said.
 Make the talk around one central idea.
 Focus on the 'what' you want to talk about and then explain why you want to talk about it and how (the best format).